Start Fixed-Point Tool

-Note: If you use fi objects or embedded numeric data types in your model or workspace, you might introduce fixed-point data types into your model.
-You can set fipref to prevent the checkout of a Fixed-Point Designer license.
+Note: If you use fi (Fixed-Point Designer) objects or embedded numeric data types in your model or workspace, you might introduce fixed-point data types into your model.
+You can set fipref (Fixed-Point Designer) to prevent the checkout of a Fixed-Point Designer license.

 To simulate a model without using Fixed-Point Designer:

-From the Simulink model Analysis menu, select Fixed Point Tool.
+From the Simulink model Analysis menu, select Data Type Design > Fixed-Point Tool.

 The Fixed-Point Tool opens.